Exclusive: Head of oil trader Hin Leong didn't disclose $800 million losses - court filing

 The company "suffered about US$800 million in futures losses over the years but these were not reflected in the financial statements," he said.
 "In this regard, I had given instructions to the finance department to prepare the accounts without showing the losses and told them that I would be responsible if anything went wrong."

-Reuters was the first to disclose the existence of Lim?s affidavit spelling out the losses and specific including his acknowledgement of personal responsibility for not reporting the losses.
+Reuters was the first to disclose the existence of Lim?s affidavit spelling out the losses and specifics including his acknowledgement of personal responsibility for not reporting the losses.
 Bloomberg cited the $800 million in losses in a report late Sunday.

-Lim, reached by phone, declined comment to Reuters, as did his lawyer Patrick Ang, managing partner at Rajah & Tann Singapore LLP, who was reached by e-mail.
+Lim, reached by phone, declined comment to Reuters.
+Patrick Ang, managing partner at Rajah & Tann Singapore LLP, which is advising Hin Leong, also declined to comment when reached by e-mail.

 Lim's son Evan Lim Chee Meng, a director at HLT and Ocean Tankers, who also submitted a signed affidavit with the debt-moratorium request, did not respond to an email requesting comment.
 HLT and Ocean Tankers could not be reached for comment over the weekend.